choffee/things/nametags/README.markdown

 ================================

 First in Inkscape write your text.
 I am using the Willy Wonker one here.
+Put the page into mm for units and place the text in the bottom left at zero.

 Then select it all, and covert object to a path.
 Then select all the paths and  then make segments into lines.